‘Loud boom’ caught on camera in Indiana believed to be meteor explosion - NewsBreak

 Scientists at Purdue watched surveillance videos that captured the noise and believe the boom can be attributed to an “air burst.”

-“Essentially when a meteor is entering the atmosphere it will essentially explode in the atmosphere and they can make a loud boom,” Purdue planetary scientist Brandon Johnson said.Charges filed in Yukon robbery turned brawl
+“Essentially when a meteor is entering the atmosphere it will essentially explode in the atmosphere and they can make a loud boom,” Purdue planetary scientist Brandon Johnson said.What we know so far about Indiana’s mysterious boom

 Johnson said it’s likely similar to the “air burst” that happened in the skies over Chelyabinsk in Russia back in 2013.
 That incident lit up the sky and caused major damage on the ground.

 “If it was big enough to make that loud an explosion it should’ve been seen but it was a pretty cloudy day,” Johnson said.
-“If there was enough cloud cover it’s possible that no one saw it but it still did occur above the clouds.”Alleged armed suspect shot by Edmond police
+“If there was enough cloud cover it’s possible that no one saw it but it still did occur above the clouds.”Meteorite crashes into sleeping Canadian woman’s bed, missing by inches

 The boom was large enough to show up on seismic scales at Indiana University.